Polaris Ranger 900XP Brake Pads Change

 Step 8.
 Install the brake boots into the caliper housing and pack them with waterproof high temperature grease.
 Also, grease the caliper mount pins and slide the caliper mount back onto the caliper housing.

 PRO TIP: Use a pick tool to ensure the brake boots are properly seated in their channels in the brake housing and brake caliper.

 Step 9.
 Install the new brake pads over the caliper pins and into the brake caliper.

 Step 10.
 Slide the caliper assembly and new pads back over the brake rotor, then reinstall the two caliper mount bolts.
 Torque the mount bolts to 30 foot-pounds.

 Step 11.
 Pump the brake pedal a couple of times to seat the brake pads and the caliper assembly, then reinstall the brake pad adjustment screw.
 Put a drop of red threadlocker on the adjustment screw, tighten it in until it bottoms out, then back it off by half a turn.

 Step 12.
 Repeat Step 2 through Step 12 for the brake pads on the other side.

 Step 13.
 Reinstall the wheels and torque the lug nuts to the correct specifications.
 Torque to 120 foot-pounds for aluminum wheels or 60-foot pounds for steel wheels.
 If you don't have a torque wrench that goes as high as 120 foot-pounds, torque the lug nuts to 30 foot-pounds and then give them an additional quarter turn with a breaker bar.

-Now that you've replaced the front brake pads in your Polaris Ranger 900XP, you're going to need to bed them in.
-To do this, take your Ranger up to about 30mph, then gently slow it down on the brakes to a standstill and repeat this five or six times.
-Once you've done that, the job is done and your Ranger should be able to stop on a dime.
+After replacing the front brake pads, you're going to need to bed them in.
+To do this, take the Ranger up to about 30mph, then gently slow it down on the brakes to a standstill and repeat this 5-6 times.